Code17121/Machine-Learning-Projects/README.md

-# This repo contains all the academic and non academic machine learning assignment
+# This repo contains all the academic and non academic machine learning kaggle comptition project